liborty/sets/README.md

 ## Release Notes (Latest First)

-**Version 1.2.0** - Updated to `indxvec 1.4` and introduced compatible generalizations.
+**Version 1.2.0** - Updated to `indxvec 1.4.9` and introduced compatible generalizations.
 No longer requiring users to globally implement `From` trait for all their types T but instead specify conversion closures on per-individual-use basis.
+A closure is easier to use and here it allows using the most efficient hashsort for the sorting of the sets.
 This allows custom dynamic conversions.
-Beware that this breaks previous usage of `mordered` `mindexed` and `msame` methods of `MutSetOps` trait.
+Beware that this breaks previous usage of `mordered`, `mindexed` and `msame` methods of `MutSetOps` trait.

 **Version 1.1.4** - Updated dependency `indxvec 1.4`.
 Added automated github actions test.